-Today is Bell’s national ‘let’s talk day’. it’s all about opening up & talking about mental illnesses.
+Today is Bell’s national ‘let’s talk day’ and it’s all about opening up & talking about mental illnesses.

 I don’t know how long you have known me, but I’ve known myself for quite a long time, well, I’ve known the OLD me for a long time.
 I’ve just recently met the NEW me, and let me tell you, I really like her!
-I think I may actually be in love with her (shhhh, don’t tell my husband).
+I think I may actually be in love with her !

 *Surprisingly or not (just like everyone out there) I’ve dealt with a lot of sh*t in my life.
 I’m not trying in any way to say I’m more damaged, more special or more deserving of anything above or beyond.
 I’m just here to share*

 I’ve had a lot of ups and a lot of downs (& by downs, I mean really really down….)
 At one point I thought I was BiPolar.
 I’ve been battling some serious depression since my teenage years, postpartum since my first son was born in 2003, anxiety because, well, it kind of goes with everything else right, & plenty more… (My family, like most, has had its share of issues too)